Miss Minnesota

 The Miss Minnesota competition is the pageant that selects the representative for the state of Minnesota in the Miss America pageant.
 Women from Minnesota have won the Miss America crown on three occasions.
 The most recent winner was Gretchen Carlson in 1989.

-Emily Schumacher of Mankato was crowned Miss Minnesota 2024 on June 21, 2024.
-She will compete for the title of Miss America 2025.
+Anna Brennan of Byron was crowned Miss Minnesota 2026 on June 19, 2026, at the Treasure Island Resort & Casino in Welch, Minnesota.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Minnesota titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.